kylemsguy/korotaggertool/README.md

 This tool may also be used for tagging streams live, but korotagger allows for collaborative tagging.

 Currently only supports YouTube videos and stream VODs.
-YouTube livestreams seem to work too (and maybe Premieres), but I haven't done much testing.
+YouTube livestreams seem to work too (and maybe even Premieres--though I don't really see the utility in those).
 ## Libraries used/Dependencies
 - [YouTube Player iframe API](https://developers.google.com/youtube/iframe_api_reference)
 - ...that's it--it's pure vanilla JS.